 Mich.
 Comp.
 Laws § 259.80d – Landing aircraft – In Michigan, the law states that a person shall not land an aircraft on a public highway, except in an emergency.
 A person shall not operate an aircraft on a public highway unless traffic is controlled by law enforcement officials.

 Montana Code Annotated 2019 Title 67.
 Aeronautics Chapter 1.
 General Provisions Part 2.
-Uniform Principles – In Montana, aircraft landings and takeoffs from public roads are lawful if proper safety precautions are taken, as approved by local governing jurisdiction.
+Uniform Principles – In Montana, aircraft landings and takeoffs from public roads are lawful if proper safety precautions are taken, as approved by the local governing jurisdiction.

 NRS 493.050 – In Nevada, the landing of an aircraft on the lands or waters of another, without his or her consent, is unlawful, except in the case of a forced landing.